atomantic/core.js/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Please note that the codebase uses 4 spaces (not 2) instead of tabs--and uses the comma pattern for declaring sets of new variables.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint, build and test your code using [Grunt](http://gruntjs.com/).

-_Also, please note that only the index.html in the "dist" subdirectory is manually edited for the purpose of DownloadBuilder.js--the rest are generated via Grunt.
-You'll find source code in the "src" subdirectory!_
+_Also, please note that ONLY the index.html in the "dist" subdirectory is manually edited for the purpose of DownloadBuilder.js--the rest are generated via Grunt.
+You'll find source code in the "src" subdirectory :)_

 ## Release History